mlochbaum/BQN/commentary/stability.md

 # Is BQN stable?

 The short answer is that code running online or in CBQN is unlikely to break.
 In rare cases we add experimental system values (the `•` things) before we're ready to commit to a particular design; read further or check on the forums if you'd like to know the status of a particular system function.
+And we are still making some backwards-compatible additions of moderate importance to core BQN: see [this page](https://topanswers.xyz/apl?q=1888).
+So it's possible that that extra knowledge will be needed to keep up with BQN in the future, but only a small amount.

 I have thousands of lines of running BQN code including the self-hosted sources, website generator, and Singeli compiler.
 There are also now many BQN examples and REPL links [spread](../community/README.md) across the web which would be harder to change.
 So there is a strong reason to maintain compatibility for common or even moderately used features.
 Because BQN's been designed in a conservative way, avoiding fiddly decisions by keeping things simple, it seems that few compatibility breaks will be required.
 The history so far seems to bear this out.